 There is a common misconception out there that naloxone is a treatment for opioid addiction.
 That is not the case.
 Naloxone is an opioid antagonist that can save someone’s life in the event of an opioid overdose.
 It will not break someone from opioid addiction.

 In essence, naloxone is an acute treatment.
 In order to help someone break free from opioid addiction, this requires sustained, long-term care.
 That is where we can help you.
-At Pennsylvania Adult & Teen Challenge, we have numerous treatment options available at our disposal.
+At Pennsylvania Adult and Teen Challenge, we have numerous treatment options available at our disposal.
 It is critical for everyone suffering from an opioid overdose to have access to naloxone.
 However, this is not going to change someone’s behaviors or alter their brain chemistry to stop opioid addiction.
 That requires the attention of our professionals and at times the help of opioid detox.
-If you are looking for someone who can help you or your loved one with opioid addiction, Pennsylvania Adult & Teen Challenge is the answer.
+If you are looking for someone who can help you or your loved one with opioid addiction, Pennsylvania Adult and Teen Challenge is the answer.

-At Pennsylvania Adult & Teen Challenge, we want to provide you with all of the information you need to make the best decision for you and your family.
+At Pennsylvania Adult and Teen Challenge, we want to provide you with all of the information you need to make the best decision for you and your family.
 Therefore, we are happy to talk to you about naloxone and other treatment options for opioid overdose and addiction.
 We will help you come up with a plan to address opioid addiction and protect your sobriety in the long run.
 Please give us a call today at 844.442.8673 to speak with a member of our team or contact us online and learn more about the programs we offer.